 If you have any questions, concerns or suggestions, please do not hesitate to contact your child’s class teacher or a member of the Senior Leadership Team.
 Please keep in regular contact with us, especially if you feel your child will need some extra support to settle back in.
 If you suspect your child is becoming anxious, let us know so that we can work together to find a solution.

-Tips for Parents & Caregivers – preparing your child to return to school
+Tips for Parents & Caregivers – your child’s return to school

 - Start talking – your child might have worries about returning to school.
 You can explore these and help them think of ways to manage them using our Time for Us pack or the resources on the Family Links website.